Caldwell Baptist Association Church & Community News

 Foothills Service Project is looking for individuals over 60 years old in Caldwell County that need an access ramp, porch or deck repairs, life chair, grab bars or hand held shower.
 They are also in desperate need of volunteer groups to help with these projects.
 They will be happy to do a presentation for a church, a group or an organization.
 You can reach them at 828-879-8400 or via email.

-Baptists on Mission are in communication with medical partners in Haiti to help following the deadly earthquake there on Saturday, August 14.
+Baptists on Mission are in communication with medical partners in Haiti to help following the deadly earthquake there in August.
 Funds are needed to purchase medicines and other supplies.
 If you would like to donate click here or you can send a check to Baptists on Mission, PO Box 1107, Cary, NC 27512 and on the memo line put Haiti relief.

 Baptists on Mission Disaster Relief is responding to those in need in Haywood and surrounding counties from Tropical Storm Fred.
 Updates will be posted concerning volunteer involvement.
 To access the updates, sign up to volunteer, or to donate to the relief efforts click on this link.
 Checks may also be sent to Baptists on Mission, PO Box 1107, Cary, NC 27512 and on the memo line put TS Fred Relief.